sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 * Last, Shiller mentions social media as a source of narratives and Google Ngram as a tool for tracking them.

-Combined together, to capture a narrative, one would need a good measure of what many people are discussing about, over time.
+Combined together, to capture a narrative, one would need a good measure of what many people are discussing, over time.
 Twitter (X), in this case, is an almost ideal source of information for capturing this distribution of opinions.

 ### And how to extract the "narrative" aspect from tweets?
 Aligning with Shiller’s arguments and with existing literature, the extraction might be (for example) a sentiment <d-cite key="macaulay2023narrative, yang2023multi, adams2023more, kim2023forecasting, gurgul2023forecasting, wang2023deepemotionnet"></d-cite>, a topic <d-cite key="ash2021relatio"></d-cite>, or a specific economic outlook <d-cite key="nyman2021news, ahrens2021extracting, handlan2020text"></d-cite>.